joshkimmel16/CS117-Quizzly/README.md

 ### Client

-This folder contains the Quizzly client implementation.
-TODO: complete the client.
+This folder contains sample command line applications to simulate players for testing.
+One (SampleQuizzlyClient.py) is entirely automated.
+The other (SampleQuizzlyPlayer.py) is an interactive command line interface to play the game.

 ## Installing